Virtual visit days

 Congratulations on receiving your offer to study in The Department of Computer Science at The University of Manchester.

-The Undergraduate Admissions Team would like to invite you to a virtual visit day.
+The Admissions Team would like to invite you to a virtual visit day.
 Your virtual visit day is a chance to gain an insight into life as a student in the Department and to ask any questions you have about studying here, university life or the city itself.
-In the current climate, the safety of our staff, current and prospective students is our main priority; as a result, the decision has been made to deliver our 2020 / 2021 visit days virtually through the Zoom platform.
+To ensure that everyone has the opportunity to meet the Department and find out more about The University of Manchester, the decision has been made to deliver our visit days virtually.
 Our team have been working hard to ensure we deliver a similar student experience so that you receive all the information you need to make your decision.

 Before the visit day

 - You will need to confirm your attendance at the virtual visit day by completing the online registration form linked to in your offer communication email.
 Please read through our FAQ’s section on what to do if you aren’t able to attend the date / time you’ve been allocated.